Potsdamer Platz: Controversy

-The whole project was subject to much controversy from the start; not everyone approves of how the district was commercialised and replanned.
+The whole project was subject to much controversy from the start; not everyone approved of how the district was commercialised and replanned.
 The decision by the Berlin Senate to divide the land between just four investors – while numerous others had submitted bids – provoked scepticism.
 The remarkably low price Daimler-Benz paid to secure their plot prompted questions from the Berlin Auditor-General's office and the European Union in Brussels, which resulted in Daimler-Benz being billed an additional sum.
 There were wrangles over land-usage: although a central feature of the Daimler-Benz development is a top shopping mall – the Arkaden (Arcades), this did not form part of the plans until the Berlin Senate belatedly insisted that a shopping mall be included.
 Despite its undoubted success, this in turn led to what many saw as an "Americanisation" of the area, with even its private security force being kitted out in something resembling New York Police uniforms.

 Further wrangles effectively brought work on the north side of Leipziger Platz to a complete stop for several years; even now there are some "fake facades" where completed new buildings should be, while a long-running dispute over who owned the Wertheim department store site (or had claims to the revenue from its sale by the government), left another large gap in the central Berlin cityscape that is only now finally being redeveloped.
 This development, known as Leipziger Platz 12, is a large complex with facades in three streets (Leipziger Strasse, Wilhelmstrasse and Vossstrasse) as well as Leipziger Platz itself, and when completed will contain 270 stores, 270 apartments, a hotel, a fitness centre and offices.
 However, this development brought about the demise (after several stays of execution), of the legendary Tresor nightclub and centre for techno music.
 Founded on 8 March 1991 in the basement strongrooms of the former Wertheim store's bank, these having survived the decades largely undamaged, the club finally closed on 16 April 2005 (it reopened on 24 May 2007 in a renovated power plant on Köpenicker Straße).

 Facilities and attractions

 The rebuilt Potsdamer Platz now attracts around 70,000 visitors a day, rising to 100,000 at weekends.
 It is a particularly popular attraction for visitors: the "Arkaden" shopping mall is 180 m in length.
-There are also four major hotels, and Europe's largest casino (Spielbank Berlin).
+There are also four major hotels and a casino, the Spielbank Berlin.